lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 The `performTransformation` is the heart of the application.
 Here we make the decision of how the indices need to be computed.
 The following are a set of guidelines that are used to make the decision:
 1. If the current operation and last operation are of the same type (either both are `REMOTE` or both are `LOCAL`), indices need not be recomputed.
 This is because the data is synchronized.
 2. Although the editor program may be running on two or more machines and can have concurrent operations, within the program there are no concurrent threads.
-3. Deletion is performed on a per-character basis.
+3. Deletion is performed on a _one-character-at-a-time_ basis.

 ```go